Stay Safe from Phishing: A Guide for Business Owners

 Your computer, phone, or device could be harboring malicious code, like a bad tenant hiding in the attic.
 To keep your digital house in order and secure from phishing attacks, follow these essential steps:

-• Enable automatic updates for your antivirus software and check for updates periodically.
+• Enable automatic updates for your antivirus software and check for updates periodically: Keeping your antivirus software updated ensures you are protected against the latest threats, as new viruses and malware are continuously being developed.

-• Scan PDF attachments before opening them, and use a secure PDF reader.
+• Scan PDF attachments before opening them, and use a secure PDF reader: PDFs can contain harmful scripts.
+Scanning them helps prevent malware from executing, while a secure reader ensures enhanced protection against potential vulnerabilities.

 2. Watch out for Email Impersonation